Bacterial protein interaction networks: connectivity is ruled by gene conservation, essentiality and function: Materials and Methods

-We use the Evolutionary Retention Index (ERI)~\cite{Gerdes2003} as a first way of measuring conservation of a gene.
-The ERI of a gene is the fraction of genomes (among those reported in Table~\ref{tab.dataset}) that have at least an ortholog of the given gene.
-Then, a low ERI value means that a gene is specific, common to a small number of genomes, whereas high ERI is a characteristic of highly shared, putatively universal and essential genes.
+The Evolutionary Retention Index (ERI)~\cite{Gerdes2003} is a way of measuring the degree of conservation of a gene.
+In the present study the ERI of a gene is the fraction of genomes, among those reported in Table~\ref{tab.dataset}, that have at least an orthologous (same COG label) of the given gene.
+Then, as reminded in the Introduction, a low ERI value is related to a gene which is rather specific, common to a small number of genomes; whereas high ERI is characteristic of highly shared, putatively universal and essential genes.

-We also make reference to another notion of gene conservation.
+We also consider another notion of gene conservation.
 Conserved genes are those which are subject to a purifying, conservative evolutionary pressure.
-To discriminate between genes subject to purifying selection and genes subject to positive selective Darwinian evolution, we use a classic but still widely used indicator, the ratio $K_a$/$K_s$ between the number of nonsynonymous substitutions per nonsynonymous site ($K_a$) and the number of synonymous substitutions per synonymous site ($K_s$) \cite{Hurst2002} .
-Conserved genes are characterized by $K_a/K_s<1$.
-We have used $K_a/K_s$ estimates by Luo \ea \cite{Luo2015} that are based on the method by Nej and Gojobori \cite{Nei1986}.
+To discriminate between genes subject to purifying selection and genes subject to positive selective Darwinian evolution, we use a classic but still widely used indicator, the ratio $K_a$/$K_s$ between the number of non synonymous substitutions per non synonymous site ($K_a$) and the number of synonymous substitutions per synonymous site ($K_s$) \cite{Hurst2002}.
+This parameter represents a straightforward and effective way of separating genes subject to purifying evolutionary selection ($K_a/K_s<1$) from genes subject to positive selective Darwinian evolution ($K_a/K_s>1$).
+There are different methods to evaluate this ratio, though the alternative approaches are quite consistent among themselves.
+For the sake of comparison, we have used here the $K_a/K_s$ estimates by Luo et al. \cite{Luo2015} that are based on the Nej and Gojobori method~\cite{Nei1986}.
+Note that each genome has a specific average level of $K_a$/$K_s$ \cite{Dilucca2015}.

-\subsection{Gene Essentiality}
+\subsection{\bf Gene Essentiality}

-We used the Database of Essential Genes (DEG, \url{www.essentialgene.org}) \cite{Luo2015} , which classifies a gene as either essential or nonessential on the basis of a combination of experimental evidence (null mutations or trasposons) and general functional considerations.
-DEG collects genomes from Bacteria, Archea and Eukarya, with different degrees of coverage \cite{Zhang2009,Zhang2014} .
+We used the Database of Essential Genes (DEG, \url{www.essentialgene.org}) \cite{Luo2015}, which classifies a gene as either essential or nonessential, on the basis of a combination of experimental evidence (null mutations or transposons) and general functional considerations.
+DEG collects genomes from Bacteria, Archaea and Eukarya, with different degrees of coverage\cite{Zhang2009,Zhang2014}.
 Of the 42 bacterial genomes we consider, only 23 are covered---in toto or partially---by DEG, as indicated in Table~\ref{tab.dataset}.